 JOHN: That’s what I thought.
 You are the only Andy from Sri Lanka, I like that.
 Go ahead.

-ANDY: Actually two years ago when I walked through those doors I was a rebellious man and then I got saved through your ministry so I pray for you every single night...
+QUESTION: Actually, two years ago when I walked through those doors, I was a rebellious man, and then I got saved through your ministry, so I pray for you every single night -

 JOHN: Thank you, Andy.

-ANDY: That there would be more conversions.
-Really my passion in life is evangelism.
+QUESTION: - that there would be more conversions.
+Really, my passion in life is evangelism.
 So I want to ask a question about evangelism.
 You know, countries like China and the Middle East and the Third World countries, especially Sri Lanka, there’s so much persecution there, people are thrown into prison, people are killed for evangelism.
-Right now in Sri Lanka they’re passing a law that if you evangelize you can go to prison.
+Right now in Sri Lanka, they’re passing a law that if you evangelize, you can go to prison.

-But I see there is so much evangelism happening in those countries, even under those threats, people are not afraid to evangelize.
-But I see with all the freedom to evangelize in this country there’s hardly people having an urgency to evangelize.
-And also, I want to ask you how could I...how could I...how could I motivate a brother or a sister with indifferent evangelism, to evangelize more?
+But I see that there’s so much evangelism happening in those countries, even under those threats, people are not afraid to evangelize.
+But I see with all the freedom to evangelize in this country, there’s hardly people having an urgency to evangelize.
+And also, I want to ask you how could I motivate a brother or a sister who is indifferent to evangelism to evangelize more?